-We can also develop the shifting strength of our fingers by practicing exercises that shift “to” the finger, not just “on” it.
-But in order for this to be effective we will need to do the slide on the new finger (rather than articulating it on arrival).
+We can also develop the shifting strength of our fingers by practising exercises that shift “to” the finger, not just “on” it.
+But in order for this to be effective, we will need to do the slide on the new finger (rather than articulating it on arrival).
 Upwards scales (see above example) and arpeggios not only need great base-finger strength, they also are good at developing it, for example:

 Or, another example:

 Here now are some more exercises, this time based on shifts to the first finger from other fingers: